Website accessibility statement

 We have not provided text transcripts or audio descriptions to help those with visual impairments understand what is happening in some of our videos and audio content.
-While we'll ensure that pre-recorded media content published after 23 September 2020 has text transcripts and audio descriptions available, we are not able to implement this for all pre-recorded media already published.
+While we are working to ensure that pre-recorded media content published after 23 September 2020 has text transcripts or audio descriptions available, we are not able to implement this for all pre-recorded media already published.

 Live audio and video

 Our live video events, such as Nature Live Online, do not have captions.
 We do not have the resources to provide a live captioning service during these events.